schapirolab/color-cat/README.md

-# Stimuli, data, and code for Tandoc et al. - Object feature memory is distorted by category structure
+# Resources for Tandoc et al. - Object feature memory is distorted by category structure

-This repository includes the stimuli, data, and code used in the manuscript.
+This repository includes the **stimuli, data, and code** used in the manuscript.
 For a comprehensive overview of the stimuli, data collection, and analysis methods, please refer to the Methods and Results sections of the manuscript.

 If you have any additional questions, please contact Marlie (tandoc@sas.upenn.edu).